 - Integrated Pest Management

 Volunteering is the heart and soul of the program.
-To receive final Master Gardener Certification, participants must complete 40 hours of approved USU service projects.
-The following are examples of potential volunteer opportunities:
+To receive final Master Gardener Certification, participants must complete 40 hours of approved USU service projects in the county in which they are enrolled.
+A large part of our program in Salt Lake County is supporting Wheeler Historic Farm and Park by maintaining various garden demonstration areas.
+The following are examples of additional volunteer opportunities:

 - Demonstration garden management